-Managing your email notifications
+Managing your email settings

-Our notifications are designed to keep you updated about what’s happening in your personal network on ResearchGate.
+Our emails are designed to keep you updated about what’s happening in your personal network on ResearchGate.
 They also inform you when other researchers take an active interest in your publications or respond to a question you've asked.

-Follow these steps to customize your notifications:
+Follow these steps to customize your emails:

-- Go to your Notification settings
+- Go to your Email settings

 Why am I still receiving emails after I clicked 'unsubscribe' in an email?

 Clicking on unsubscribe in an email will only unsubscribe you from that particular email type.
 If you want to unsubscribe from other types of emails, you must log in to ResearchGate and follow these steps: